brandenrodgers/2023-project-advent/day-6-naughty-or-nice/README.md

-# Day 4 project for the december advent challenge
+# Day 6 project for the december advent challenge

-A wish list crm extension that doesn't persist
+A naughty or nice crm extension for each contact.
+This will also define a utility component that can be used to safely initialize any custom objects or properties that a card depends on.

 ## Usage